 Love Embroidery promises up to 20 projects per issue, with free templates, and they even have a small section for machine embroidery.
 They have a trends section with the latest in embroidery, a designer profile, and gift guides.

 These all sound great, until I started flipping through the magazine and noticed that most projects are not something I’d be interested in.
 I’ve realised that most issues have around three projects for baby stuff, either cute clothes like baby bibs or embroidery hoops for a kid’s room.
 Other projects are more home-focused, I call them the housewife projects because they feel like tips and ideas you would find in a magazine like Good Housekeeping.
 And most of the other projects, are just not my style.

 Which makes me wonder if I don’t connect with the magazine that much because I’m not in their target audience yet?
-I’m 26, renting a small flat with not much space for house decor, and with zero intention of having kids.
-Sometimes the projects seem more for women in their 30s and over.
-I say women because so far, every embroidery designer I’ve found are all women.
-Is embroidery too cute for men?
+I’m in my mid-twenties, renting a small flat with not much space for house decor, and with zero intention of having kids.
+Sometimes the projects seem more for people over 30 that might be more interested in those things.

 The free templates and projects

 Local and famous embroidery designers create the projects included in the magazine every month, which usually means they are original, well-thought-out and fun to stitch.
 Each project has its own template, a material list with fabric type and thread colours, and a step-by-step guide with pictures.